-This course requires good accounting skills, and requires that you can and want to analyze financial statements.
+This course requires good accounting skills, and that you can and want to analyze financial statements.

 Overview